echoedinvoker/nodejs-jonas/8-mongoose/93-modelling-Tours/memo.md

 ![Alt add doc from data file by postman](pic/bandicam%202022-10-24%2023-37-36-018.jpg)

 - success!
-- Subsequent lectures will write code that automatically imports tours from the json file into the database.
+- Subsequent lectures will write some codes about importing tours from the json file into the database automatically.
+  - So we don't need to import all tours now.